 Is it The Law of Tort or the Law of Torts?

 Salmond once raised a question that received a number of responses.

 The question was Does the law of torts consists of general principles that it is wrongful to cause harm to other persons in the absence of some specific ground of justification or excuse

 Or Does it consist of a number of specific rules prohibiting certain kinds of harmful activity and leaving the entire residue outside the sphere of legal responsibility?

 In short, Salmond was asking

-‘is it the law of tort or law of torts?
-He was just eager to understand if there are certain specific wrongs which are torts, or any wrongful act can be tort?
+‘is it the law of tort or the law of torts?
+He was just eager to understand if there are certain specific wrongs that are torts, or if any wrongful act can be a tort.

 According to Dr. Winfield’s theory of tort, there is the law of tort.
 That means any wrongful act can be a tort.
 Winfield’s theory entails that all injuries done to another person are torts unless the law stated otherwise.
-Winfield theory of tort is also known as ‘broader theory’
+Winfield’s theory of tort is also known as the ‘broader theory’

-According to that view, if I injure my neighbor, he can sue me in tort regardless of the wrong have a specific name like assault, defamation, etc. or it has no specific name at all, and I shall be liable if I cannot prove lawful justification.
+According to that view, if I injure my neighbor, he can sue me in tort regardless of whether the wrong has a specific name like assault, defamation, etc. or it has no specific name at all, and I shall be liable if I cannot prove lawful justification.

 In simple words, according to Salmond you cannot sue or be sued for unknown tort/wrong.